wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-2.&emsp;Miracles as such do not matter.
+2. Miracles as such do not matter.
 ²The only thing that matters is their Source, which is far beyond evaluation.

 ::: details Expanded